jackvanschaik/gganvil/README.md

 ![](README_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-#### Do Some Data Analysis
+#### Do some data analysis

-We can also get all the block data as a melted data.frame, so we can use familiar R tools to do block-level data analysis.
+We can also get all the block data as data.frame in long format, so we can use familiar R tools to do block-level data analysis.
 The `region_data` function is the workhorse for this, it uses a region file path as input.

 For me, this data.frame has nearly 20 million rows, so be warned.